Kjalris/Kjalris/README.md

 ## About me

-- I'm Kasper Jalris, and im currently studying Software Engineering.
+- I'm Kasper Jalris
-- Ongoing on candidate
+- Finnished my master degree in Software Engineering 2024
 - For more information, visit jalris.dk